 Stage 2 (Groupwork)

 This stage is delivered online in small groups of up to 7 parents (including yourself).
-You will learn about the negative impact of parental conflict on children, and how to best manage this conflict, focusing on communication, behaviour, feelings so begin finding solutions for your child together.
+You will learn about the negative impact of parental conflict on children, and how to best manage this conflict, focusing on communication, behaviour and our feelings to begin finding solutions for your children together.

 You will also be introduced to Our Child’s Plan and how this tool could work for you.

-The eLearning is completed online using an eLearning platform.
-Therefore, you will need access to an internet enabled device in order to access the course material.
-The learning is broken into modules, and you can save and return if you need to take a break. eLearning is available in English, Polish and Urdu.
+The e-Learning is completed online using an e-Learning platform.
+Therefore, you will need access to an internet-enabled device in order to access the course material.
+The e-Learning is broken into modules, and you can save and return at the end of a module if you need to take a break. e-Learning is available in English, Polish and Urdu.

-The Groupwork Part of the course is delivered online either via Teams or Zoom, depending on which provider is supporting you to complete, therefore an internet enabled device with access to a mic and camera are essential.
+The Groupwork part of the course is delivered online either via Teams or Zoom, depending on which provider is supporting you to complete, therefore an internet enabled device with access to a microphone and camera are essential.

-All parts of this course can be offered into other languages if that is required.
+All parts of this course can be offered in other languages if that is required.

-Once the court or your Family Court Advisor has made the referral- you will hear from a provider who will provide the course for you.
+Once the court or your Family Court Advisor has made the referral- you will hear from a provider of the course.
 The course is exactly the same regardless of which provider you work with.

-You will be contacted by one of the providers below, if you are unsure please contact Action for Children on the number above.
+You will be contacted by one of the providers below, if you are unsure please contact Action for Children on the number below.

 No, your co-parent will attend on a different day and time than you.
 We cannot tell you if they have completed the course, and they won't know if you have either, unless this information is shared at court.
 This helps create a safe space for everyone to learn.